igniteflow/jenkins-vagrant/README.md

 ## Getting Started

-Once you have the correct versions of Vagrant and VirtualBox install run:
+Once you have the correct versions of Vagrant and VirtualBox the following will get you up and running:

     git clone git@github.com:igniteflow/jenkins-vagrant.git
     cd jenkins-vagrant